Directory

 Pursue your passion for theatre in our community, which includes performers, designers, directors, stage managers, and creators.
 Learn from experience and faculty who are working professionals active in their fields.

 Theatre Northwest is like a family business and a home to students who are perfecting their craft with each performance as well as in the classroom and labs.
-Theatre Northwest majors successfully find work as professional actors, directors, and designers in theatre.
-Students jump into productions in their first year to accelerate their profession-based learning experiences.
-First-year students have the opportunity to begin their first mainstage university play in their second week of fall classes.
+Theatre majors successfully find work as professional actors, directors, and designers.
+Students jump into productions during their first year to accelerate their profession-based learning experiences.
+First-year students have the opportunity to participate in a mainstage play during their second week of classes.

 Available Programs